Delay Compensation FAQ

 What is Delay Compensation?

 Certain devices, plug-ins, and track delays may introduce latency.
-These latencies or delays arise from the time taken by devices to process an input signal and output a result.
 Live's Delay Compensation automatically compensates audio, automation, and modulation by offsetting all tracks by the required amount to keep them in sync with each-other.

 Take for example three tracks: Track 1 contains several devices which brings its overall latency to 100ms, Track 2 has a latency of 20ms and Track 3 has a latency of 50ms.
 With Delay Compensation active, all tracks are delayed to the longest track latency time; therefore Tracks 1, 2 and 3 are adjusted so they all have 100ms of latency.

 Delay compensation is on by default and doesn't need to be adjusted in any way, however it can be disabled in the Options menu if required.

 - Negative Track Delays: Using a negative track delay on one track causes all other tracks to be delayed accordingly.
 The amount of negative track delay is added to the Overall Latency amount in Live's preferences.